5 Reasons You Need a Night Guard | Everything You Need to Know

 Grinding your teeth together is a major concern, because it can cause all sorts of problems.
 From broken teeth to migraines, nothing will wear your smile out faster than teeth grinding does.

 Most people who grind their teeth will also clench them.
 We use the term “bruxism” to describe it when someone is grinding and clenching together on a frequent basis.

 Think about it this way, if clenching your teeth does that much damage to your teeth, imagine what it’s doing to your joint and muscles surrounding your mouth.
 It affects your entire head and neck, and even your shoulders and upper back.
 All of that muscle tension and joint pain is originating at your mouth.

-If your dentist suspects that you’re grinding your teeth, you will definitely need to start sleeping with a mouthguard.
+If your dentist suspects that you’re grinding your teeth, you will definitely need to start sleeping with a night guard.
 Grinding can be subconscious and due to things like sleep apnea, taking certain medications, or stress.
 Having an extra layer of protection over your teeth will prevent the side-effects of grinding while you try to tackle the other issues that life is throwing your way.